 TrekzAir are not AfterShokz’s first attempt at bone conduction headphones.
-That honour goes to its Titanium product, which were slightly heavier and not as comfortable as the AfterShokz TrekzAir.
+That honor goes to its Titanium product, which were slightly heavier and not as comfortable as the AfterShokz TrekzAir.
 Weighing just 30g, TrekzAir have the most comfortable fit for a pair of headphones that TravGear has ever come across.
 They never move, and when you wear them it feels like you’re not wearing headphones at all.
 Now that’s proper immersion.

 TrekzAir use a combination of the use of titanium for flexibility, and a soft silicon covering for comfort and grip against your face.
-Those transceivers sits just at the top of the jawbone in small depression, which is extremely clever design thinking.
+Those transceivers sit just at the top of the jawbone in a small depression, which is extremely clever design thinking.
 The TrekzAir are really flexible, so can be shoved into a pocket very easily for travel, and they’re also waterproof.

-However, what the TrekzAir lack is volume.
-There’s enough bass, and there’s more clarity than on the previous attempt bone conduction, but When these wireless Bluetooth headphones are out in the wild – busy shops, train stations and airports – it can be hard to get fully immersed in music.
+However, what the Aftershokz TrekzAir lack is volume.
+There’s enough bass, and there’s more clarity than on the previous attempt bone conduction, but when these wireless Bluetooth headphones are out in the wild – busy shops, train stations, and airports – it can be hard to get fully immersed in music.

 Open your ears